btakita/briantakita.com/src/posts/magic-connections-with-the-philosophy-of-language.md

 Domain Driven Design states coherence is facilitated when members of an organization speak the same domain language language.
 That means that when everybody in the business uses the same terminology, better overall communication, better overall thought, & more innovative connections.
 The necessary precision is determined by what the concept is being used for (i.e. a sales presentation or software implementation).

-I also grew up with an interest in spirituality & the nature of Existence.
+I also grew up with an interest in <a href="https://github.com/btakita/philosophy/blob/master/src/spirituality.md" target="_blank">spirituality</a> & the nature of Existence.
 I wanted to unify everything in Existence.
 What if we use Domain Driven Design principles where the Domain is Existence?
 Magic!

 ## Culture & Magic